div-styl/nvchad-custom/README.md

 ## Getting Started
 To begin, make sure you have NVChad already set up and running on your system.
-If you haven't installed NVChad yet, please refer to the official NVChad documentation for instructions on how to set it up.
+If you haven't installed NVChad yet, please refer to the official [NVChad documentation](https://nvchad.com/docs/quickstart/install)  or [Nvchad webisite](https://nvchad.com) for instructions on how to set it up.

 Once you have NVChad up and running, follow these steps to utilize the custom folder: